 Am I able to purchase expired lenses?

 Expired contacts are forbidden from being sold in the United States.
 The FDA maintains strict oversight of illegal dispensing and sales of expired contact lenses to protect the public.
+If you purchase contacts that are already expired, you should return them immediately for a box that isn’t expired or get a full refund.

 Think twice before using expired contact lenses.
 Appropriate contact lens hygiene and proper lens wear schedules cannot be stressed enough!